Remote node management using GCC

 Configure the MTU to prevent IP fragmentation on GCC0 for SCP

-Prevent IP fragmentation on GCC0 interfaces when using the SCP protocol by limiting the maximum packet size.
+Use this task to prevent IP fragmentation on GCC0 interfaces during SCP protocol operations by limiting the maximum transmission unit (MTU).

 IP fragmentation is not supported on GCC0 interfaces for the SCP protocol.
-As a workaround, you can apply configurations to limit the maximum packet size below the fragmentation limit (1454 bytes).
+To avoid fragmentation, configure the interface to restrict the maximum packet size to less than 1454 bytes, which is the fragmentation limit.

 Procedure